 Multi-budded fruit trees are perfect for growers that want to maximize fruit varieties, pollination and season in a limited space.
 Like most fruit trees, proper maintenance is a vital part of keeping your tree healthy.
+Learn how to prune multi-budded fruit trees today!

-Now that you have an idea of the basics, we will go more in depth on pruning your new multi-budded fruit tree.
+Now that you have an idea of the basics, we will go more in-depth on pruning your new multi-budded fruit tree.
 Always start with clean and sharpened tools.
 Clean tools by simply spraying or dipping them with isopropyl alcohol and wiping them down with a cloth.
 Alternatively, chlorine bleach can be used if diluted to a 10% solution before use.

 Our Multi-budded fruit trees come with up to 4 main scaffold branches and this guide will go over open center pruning.
 This pruning system keeps the main trunk short and the center is kept open with 3-4 main scaffold limbs around the open center.